-This section explains how to install Oracle HTML DB by using any one of the following options:
+This section explains how to install Oracle HTML DB by using one of the following options:

-- Installing Oracle HTML DB with Oracle HTTP Server: In this case, Oracle Universal Installer creates an Oracle HTTP Server home in which to install Oracle HTML DB. - Installing or upgrading Oracle HTML DB in an existing Oracle HTTP Server home: In this case, you have the option of either installing a new Oracle HTML DB, or upgrading an earlier release of existing HTML DB, in an existing Oracle HTTP Server home.
+- Installing Oracle HTML DB with Oracle HTTP Server: If you select this option, then Oracle HTML DB is installed with Oracle HTTP Server in a new Oracle home. - Installing or upgrading Oracle HTML DB in an existing Oracle HTTP Server home: If you select this option, then depending on the preinstallation conditions, either Oracle HTML DB is installed or the existing Oracle HTML DB installation is upgraded.